 Looking for the easiest way to write a resume?
 There are plenty of articles on brushing up your resume, but not a whole lot that help you write one from scratch – and fast.
 There are plenty of people who don’t have an existing resume.
 From people who have been taking care of someone else at home, have been laid off or furloughed, or just graduated, writing a resume can feel intense.
 Today we’re covering the easiest way to write a resume!

-Include a phone number and a professional email address- and I can’t stress that professional part enough.
+The obvious part of how to easily write your resume is your contact information.
+Include a phone number and a professional email address- and we can’t stress that professional part enough.
 If you don’t have a professional one, just include your phone number.
 Your address isn’t necessary, just town or zip code -unless you’re against using email and insist on only mailing your resume.
-Please use email.
-Also, ditch the “objective statement” and any version of a summary, which is really only good for making a huge career change.
+Please use email!
+You don’t need to add your physical location anymore if you have your email address and phone number on there.

 List Your Most Recent Job First

 List your most recent job first, because you have a matter of seconds to keep your reader’s attention.
 Think of the job you’re trying to get and what skills you used at your last one.
 Any way you can connect the two will make it easier for the hiring manager to do the same.
 Don’t forget to put the dates you were at each job.
 If you don’t have the exact dates available, it’s okay to take a page from LinkedIn and only use the months and the years.

 This is the easiest way to write a resume, so it’s the most common.
 This format is known as reverse chronological resumes, and they’re the standard.
 Putting something out of date or from years ago that isn’t relevant to the position you’re applying for can cost you the job.
 Hiring managers and recruiters want to see that you’ve been working recently.
 If you haven’t been working, for whatever reason, it’s acceptable to put a line saying what you’ve been doing instead.
 For example, if you’ve been a stay at home parent: Stay at home parent from Jan.
 2012- March 2020.